FlynnMa/MonitorMe_KatasSigmaConnectivity/README.md

   The system should have admin functions for managing roles of patients and healthcare professionals, and for setting data access policies for security profiles.
   For example, when a new patient come to the nurse station, the admin shall be able to enroll the person with devices, healthcare professionals to the system.
 6. Micro service platform and services
-  Various microservices could be applicable in the MonitorMe system, such as Data ingestion service, data storage service, data analysis service, user management service, nurse station service, alert notification service, patient report service, api gateway service, security service, and etc.
+  Various microservices could be applicable in the MonitorMe system, such as Data collection service, data storage service, data analysis service, user management service, nurse station service, alert notification service, patient report service, api gateway service, security service, and etc.
+7. UI/UX
+  The UI/UX module of the medical monitoring system should be designed to provide an intuitive and user-friendly interface for healthcare professionals.
+It should include responsive design, accessibility features, user authentication and authorization, customizable alert settings, effective data visualization tools, optimized performance,  strong security and privacy measures.
+These technical requirements will ensure that healthcare professionals can effectively monitor patient vital signs and respond quickly to critical situations.

 ## Non-functional requirements
 1. Availability